linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 11 Options and swaps.md

 "We want this as an insurance policy," said Agustin Carstens, Mexico's finance minister.
 "If we don't collect any resources from this transaction, it's OK with us."
 That would mean the oil price had remained above 57 a barrel, he added.

-The move follows a successful hedging strategy at  $70 this year which netted Mexico more than$ 5bn on the back of low prices between January and June.
+The move follows a successful hedging strategy at  \$70 this year which netted Mexico more than\$ 5bn on the back of low prices between January and June.

 Although that figure is lower than expectations because of recent high oil prices, it still represents more than 7 per cent of Mexican government revenues this year.